🧀Overview

 Borrowing / Seignorage

 Anyone can mint new Frankencoins against a collateral using the built-in borrowing mechanism.
 All borrowing is based on what we refer to as positions.
 In Liquity, these are called troves and in the Maker system vaults.
-They all refer to the account of a user within the system that holds a positive balance of a collateral asset and a negative balane of Frankencoins that must be repaid in order to get the collateral back.
+They all refer to the account of a user within the system that holds a positive balance of a collateral asset and a negative balance of Frankencoins that must be repaid in order to get the collateral back.
 The Frankencoin system charges a non-refundable interest rate up front when minting new Frankencoins.
 Some of the minted Frankencoins are also held back as a reserve in case the position has to be liquidated.

 Technical Architecture

 The Frankencoin system consists of a set of smart contracts on the Ethereum mainnet.
-The two token contracts serves as a foundation for everything else.
+The two token contracts serve as a foundation for everything else.
 The ZCHF can have an arbitrary number of contracts that have the power to mint and burn ZCHF.
 Anyone can propose new such contracts and once they passed the governance process, they can start minting and burning ZCHF.
 Today, there are two such contracts.
 One is a simple bridge to bootstrap the Frankencoin based on the existing CryptoFranc (XCHF).
 The other is a contract named minting hub that serves as the central point to manage all debt positions.
 The FPS token has built-in governance features and holds the equity capital of the system.

 Last updated